Who: The A Method for Hiring by Geoff Smart and Randy Street

 - What were your low points during that job?

-- What was your boss’s name and how do you spell his name?
+- Who were the people you worked with?
+Specifically, what was your boss’s name and how do you spell his name?
 What was it like working for him / her?
 What will he / she tell me were your biggest strengths?

 - How would you rate the team you inherited on an A, B, C scale?
 What changes did you make?
 Did you hire anybody?
 Fire anybody?
 How would you rate the team when you left it on an A, B, C scale?